awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 Because SQL Server Agent is running on a managed host in a DB instance, there are some actions that are not supported\.
 Running replication jobs and running command\-line scripts by using ActiveX, Windows command shell, or Windows PowerShell are not supported\.
 In addition, you cannot manually start, stop, or restart SQL Server Agent because its operation is managed by the host\.
 Email notifications through SQL Server Agent are not available from a DB instance\.

 When you create a SQL Server DB instance, the master user name is enrolled in the SQLAgentUserRole role\.

+## Adding a user to the SQLAgentUser role<a name="Appendix.SQLServer.CommonDBATasks.Agent.AddUser"></a>

-To allow an additional login/user to use SQL Server Agent, you must log in as the master user and do the following\.
+To allow an additional login/user to use SQL Server Agent, you must log in as the master user and do the following:

 1. Create another server\-level login by using the `CREATE LOGIN` command\.